erans/thumbla/README.md

 ## What's still missing:
 - Additional security features for the various fetchers (support auth for HTTP/S requests)
-- Paste - paste another image on top an existing one
 - various images enhancements (brightness, contrast, levels adjustments etc)
 - Recipes - store complex image manipulation recipes and only pass input parameters
 - Crop manipulator doesn't parses "minus" values (to relative to the width or height) and percent values